Code-Institute-Submissions/RobinGunarathna-Simple-Python-game_JuneResub/README.md

 Any feedback would be appriciated on how i can improve this or if i just should do a completly different project!

 # Thank you to who ever is correcting this and I am truly sorry!
+I will do everything correctly on my third attempt